sergIlov/gogarin/DESIGN.md

 ### JIRA

 ```
-When new issue is created
+When a new issue is created
 |-- filter {{issue.type}}="User Story"
-|   |-- Create card in Trello using {{jira_issue}}
+|   |-- Create card in Trello using {{issue}}
 |   |-- filter {{issue.assignee}}="Anton Kuzmenko" AND {{issue.priority}}="Critical"
 |       |-- send "{{issue.key}} - {{issue.subject}}" to anton@email.com
 ```

 # Bird's-eye view
 Space center manages satelites.
 Satellite does one thing and does it well.
 Example satelites:
  - Triggers
    - Tail trigger (`tail -f somefile`)